jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/livesync/index.md

 <a name='objectives'></a>
 ##Learning objectives

-* Create an app in Bluemix with the SDK for Node.js starter pack.
+* Create an app in Bluemix by using the SDK for Node.js starter pack.
 * Create a Git repository for the app.
-* In the Web IDE run bar, create a launch configuration.
+* On the Web IDE run bar, create a launch configuration.
-  * Enable Live edit.
+  * Enable the Live Edit feature.
   * View code changes in the running app.
-* From the command line, enable Live edit.
+* From the command line, enable the Live Edit feature.
   * View code changes in the running app.

 ---